The remarkable brain of a carpet cleaner who speaks 24 languages

 Fluent

-Can readily carry on a conversation in any topic, read and write without difficulty
+Can readily carry on a conversation on any topic, read and write without difficulty

 Conversational